 Another tip for reducing injury risk is to plan out your gym sessions strategically.
 Some exercises are better to be performed at the start of the session after your warm-up when the muscles are less fatigued.
 Taking the time to work out exactly how each training session should look and progress can help you manage the loading of the muscles, joints and tendons.

 So can ALL injuries be avoided forever?
 Sadly, no. Sometimes things just happen no matter how prepared you were for them.
 A variety of factors can come into play or you might just be an unlikely victim of a freak accident.
 Life is unpredictable and that’s ok, but by being better prepared for the “expected” injuries in your sport, you can reduce your risks and increase your knowledge so you know exactly what to do should one of these injuries happen to you.

-At Trilogy Physiotherapy our Physiotherapists, Christina Hart and Naren Vasudeva have treated bodybuilders and understand the requirements of the sport.
-If you are a bodybuilder and would like to discuss your risk factors for injury or seek treatment for any current injuries please feel free to book online using the button above.
+At Trilogy Physiotherapy our Physiotherapists have treated bodybuilders and understand the requirements of the sport.
+If you are a bodybuilder and would like to discuss your risk factors for injury or seek treatment for any current injuries please Book Now so we can help you reach your goals!